 Whatever the reason for considering breaking your teacher contract, it can be overwhelming.
 After you’re done reading this, I hope you have some clarity around if you should break your teaching contract mid-year after all and, if so, a few things to consider along the way.

-Note: I am not a licensed attorney nor am I a legal expert (and nope, I don’t play one on TV either!).
-This article is intended to share my insights based on experience, conversations with others, and the good old web.
+Note: I am not a licensed attorney nor am I a legal expert.
+This article is intended to share my insights based on experience, conversations with others, and our team’s research.
 I urge you to look into the specifics regarding your state/district and thoroughly read your contract to understand the appropriate course of action (and potential consequences) of your situation.

 Like any other job, there could be a variety reasons for quitting teaching at any point during the year.
 No matter the reason, leaving your current position and breaking your contract is a decision you don’t want to make on a whim.
 I wish I could tell you that the timing would line up perfectly, but this is simply not always the case.
 If you are considering breaking your contract before it concludes, you’ll want to objectively weigh the pros and cons.

 Waiting to quit teaching until your contract is up is the ideal way to leave your position.

-If you can wait until the end of the academic year, this will save you a lot of hassle, the students from losing a teacher, and the district from scrambling to find someone new on short notice (which can all happen it you break your teaching contract mid-year).
+If you can wait until the end of the academic year, this will save you a lot of hassle, the students from losing a teacher, and the district from scrambling to find someone new on short notice.
 But, we both know the real world is far more complex.
 Whether it’s a health concern, new job, or something else – sometimes in life you HAVE to put your own personal needs first.